Can a foreign-educated lawyer practice law in the United States?

-The answer is “yes” and “no.” To practice law in the United States, both US-educated lawyers and foreign-trained lawyers must pass the bar examination of the state in which they intend to practice.
+The answer is “yes” and “no.” To practice law in the United States, both US-educated lawyers and foreign-trained lawyers must pass the bar examination and be admitted in the state in which they intend to practice.
 Each state establishes requirements for eligibility to take the bar examination in that state.
-Foreign-trained lawyers are not eligible to take a bar examination in most states.
+Foreign-trained lawyers are not eligible to the bar examination in most states.

-Students who are considering taking a bar examination upon completion of their LL.M. studies should review eligibility requirements and confirm eligibility requirements before beginning any LL.M. program.
+Students considering taking a bar examination should review eligibility requirements and confirm eligibility requirements before beginning any LL.M. program.
 Only a state’s board of law examiners – not a law school - can confirm eligibility to take a state’s bar examination.

 Information on bar eligibility requirements and an overview of the bar admission process is available at: